zimlit/macadamia/docs/ma_window.rst

         Is called by :c:func:`maWindowPollEvents` when a key is released.

+    .. c:member:: void (*mouseButtonPressedCallback)(int button)

+        Is called by :c:func:`maWindowPollEvents` when a mouse button is pressed.

+    .. c:member:: void (*mouseButtonReleasedCallback)(int button)

+        Is called by :c:func:`maWindowPollEvents` when a mouse button is released.

 .. c:function:: MaWindow *maWindowNew(int width, int height, const char *title);

     Initializes a new window.
 Returns NULL on failure